altocodenl/tagaway/readme.md

 - Other
    - Frontend tests.
+   - Reference users internaly by id, not username.
    - Test for maximum capacity.
    - Report slow queries & slow redraws.
    - Migrate to gotoB v2